Lawmakers: Rename Lester Maddox bridge for Hank Aaron

-ATLANTA — Some state lawmakers say they will pitch renaming a well-traveled I-75 bridge for Hank Aaron.
+ATLANTA — Some state lawmakers say they will pitch renaming a well-traveled Interstate 75 bridge for Hank Aaron.

 Hank Aaron was one of America’s greatest baseball players and an Atlanta sports legend.
-Lester Maddox was governor of Georgia fifty years ago.
+Lester Maddox was governor of Georgia 50 years ago.

 Aaron quietly fought Jim Crow segregation laws.
 Maddox was an attention-grabbing segregationist who chased Black people away from the restaurant he owned near Georgia Tech.
 Images in a GPB documentary show Maddox shoving away would-be Black patrons while holding an ax handle.